How to Comply with The Dutch DPA's Cookie Consent Guidelines

 - How do I Comply with the Dutch DPA Cookie Guidelines?

 - How to Comply with the Dutch DPA’s Consent Guidelines with Secure Privacy?

 What are Cookies?

-When a visitor accesses your website, small files that store data are installed on their devices via their browser.
+When visitors access your website, small files that store data are installed on their devices via their browser.

-For website owners, cookies are essential because they can collect different types of information necessary for the desired functionality of the webpage.
+For website owners, cookies are essential because they can collect different types of information necessary for the web page's desired functionality.